-These formal, one-page, single spaced, beautifully polished, and terribly insightful papers should be interested less in opinions than in relationships among texts and thinkers.
-They are are to be read aloud in class and then handed in to me.
+(20 pts x 3): Formal, one-page, single spaced, beautifully polished, and terribly insightful papers that are interested less in opinions than in relationships among texts and ideas.
+They will be read aloud in groups of 5 to 6 and submitted to me via Canvas.

-- Margins are optional, but no smaller than 11 point font and no more than one letter-sized page.
+- Margins are optional, but no smaller than 11-point font and no more than one letter-sized page.
 (If you are coming in very much short of this, consider more fully fleshing out the details or including more detail.
 If you’re coming in long, determine what’s absolutely necessary, take a deep breath, and amputate the rest.)

-- The first half of each paper should be a concise yet thorough summary of one of the assigned text.
+- The first half of each paper should be a concise yet thorough summary of one of the assigned texts.

-- On the day the papers are due, bring one copy with you to read aloud in class and upload an electronic version to Canvas for grading
+- On the day the papers are due, you’ll read aloud in class in your small group and upload an electronic version to Canvas for grading.

-The goal is not to come to some hasty conclusion and prove it to us, nor to use one text to discredit or take jabs at the other (your task is much more difficult than simply taking sides), but to expose relationships, questions, and/or insights that take place at the intersection of these two works.
+The goal is not to come to some hasty conclusion and prove it to us (your audience), nor to use one text to discredit or smack down the other (your task is much more difficult than simply taking sides), but to expose relationships, questions, and/or insights that take place at the intersection of these two works.
 Exposition, in this specific sense, is your aim, and not formal argument.